-radicalpi writes "Sony has finally come clean about the "external intrusion" that has caused the company to take down the PlayStation Network service, and the news is almost as bad as it can possibly get.
+radicalpi writes: Sony has finally come clean about the "external intrusion" that has caused the company to take down the PlayStation Network service, and the news is almost as bad as it can possibly get.
 The hackers have all your personal information, although Sony is still unsure about whether your credit card data is safe.
 Everything else on file when it comes to your account is in the hands of the hackers.

-radicalpi writes "According to IGN, Stephen Spielberg is interested in obtaining the screen rights to make a Halo movie.
+radicalpi writes: According to IGN, Stephen Spielberg is interested in obtaining the screen rights to make a Halo movie.
 His intention is to base it on one or more Halo novels not the games, to avoid legal issues with Fox and Universal.
 However, Microsoft may not want to tarnish the Halo brand with a movie, so we'll see where this goes.

-radicalpi writes "According to a T-Mobile representative, they will continue to support UMA on the current and forthcoming BlackBerry devices and Nokia E73.
+radicalpi writes: According to a T-Mobile representative, they will continue to support UMA on the current and forthcoming BlackBerry devices and Nokia E73.
 But, T-Mobile has no plans on adding UMA to Android phones.

-radicalpi writes "Motorola has responded to claims that eFuse is designed to brick your device if you attempt to mod it or install unauthorized bootloaders.
+radicalpi writes: Motorola has responded to claims that eFuse is designed to brick your device if you attempt to mod it or install unauthorized bootloaders.
 Here is the full story on Endgaget.
 Yes, the device will still not operate with unauthorized software, but it will only go into recovery mode until you reinstall the authorized software.
 According to Motorola: "If a device attempts to boot with unapproved software, it will go into recovery mode, and can re-boot once approved software is re-installed."